 b) that Resolution 18 (Kyoto, 1994) of the Plenipotentiary Conference instructed the Director of the Radiocommunication Bureau (BR) to initiate a review of some issues concerning international satellite network coordination;

-c) that the World Radiocommunication Conference (Geneva, 1997) adopted changes to the Radio Regulations that entered into force 1 January 1999;
+c) that the World Radiocommunication Conference (WRC) (Geneva, 1997) adopted changes to the Radio Regulations that entered into force 1 January 1999,

+considering

+a) that successive WRCs have adopted later amendments to the Radio Regulations within the scope of the provisions of, and in application of, this resolution and its intended objectives;

-d) that the coordination and notification procedures for satellite networks are the foundation for discharging the ITU’s role and mandate in space telecommunication matters;
+b) that the coordination and notification procedures for satellite networks are the foundation for discharging ITU's role and mandate in space telecommunication matters;

-e) that the scope of application of this resolution has already been extended beyond its intended objectives;

-f) that there are no criteria for how this resolution is to be applied in order to properly achieve the objectives set forth therein,

-considering further

-that it is important that these procedures be kept as current and simple as possible in order to reduce the cost for administrations and BR,
+c) that in applying this resolution, it is important to bear in mind the principles set out in the Constitution of the Union and in the Preamble to the Radio Regulations in order to properly achieve the objectives set forth therein, considering also that it is important that these procedures be kept as current and simple as possible in order to reduce the cost for administrations and BR,

 noting

-a) that all matters relating to administrative due diligence are covered in Resolution 85 (Minneapolis, 1998) of the Plenipotentiary Conference and Resolution 49 (Rev. WRC-2000) of the World Radiocommunication Conference;
+a) that all matters relating to administrative due diligence are covered in Resolution 85 (Minneapolis, 1998) of the Plenipotentiary Conference and Resolution 49 (Rev. WRC-2000) of WRC;

-b) Resolution 80 (Rev. WRC-2000) of the World Radiocommunication Conference, regarding due diligence in applying the principles embodied in the ITU Constitution,
+b) Resolution 80 (Rev. WRC-07), and its annexes, of WRC, regarding due diligence in applying the principles embodied in the ITU Constitution, which instructed the Radiocommunication Sector, in accordance with No. 1 of Article 12 of the Constitution, to carry out studies on procedures for measurement and analysis of the application of the basic principles contained in Article 44 of the Constitution, and to consider provisions linking the formal notification, coordination and registration procedures with the principles contained in said Article 44 and No. 03 of the Preamble to the Radio Regulations;

+c) Resolution 86 (Rev. WRC-07) of WRC, on the implementation of Resolution 86 (Rev. Marrakesh, 2002) of the Plenipotentiary Conference;

+d) the constant need to review and update the advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks, including the associated technical characteristics, and the related appendices of the Radio Regulations, in order to analyse the shortcomings in those procedures and consider improvements thereto,

-resolves to request the 2003 and subsequent world radiocommunication conferences
+resolves to request the 2015 and subsequent world radiocommunication conferences

-to review and update the advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks, including the associated technical characteristics, and the related appendices of the Radio Regulations, so as to:
+to continue to review and update the advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks, including the associated technical characteristics, and the related appendices of the Radio Regulations, so as to:

 i) facilitate, in accordance with Article 44 of the Constitution, the rational, efficient, and economical use of radio frequencies and any associated orbits, including the geostationary-satellite orbit, in conformity with the provisions of the Radio Regulations, so that countries or groups of countries may have equitable access to those orbits and frequencies, taking into account the special needs of the developing countries and the geographical situation of particular countries;